 - Reduced the strength of the Governor General’s council to three members.

-- The companies territories in India were called “the British possession in India”.
+- The company’s territories in India were called “the British possession of India”.

 - Governor’s councils were established in Madras and Bombay.